-Once the bride start walking down the aisle, I will be at the front, photographing the bride as she walks as well as try and get the grooms reaction.
-To help me get both, if the bride has a very short isle to walk down, try not to run down that isle.
-Give everyone time to look as your beautiful gown and appreciate the moment.
-Also ask your bridesmaids to actually look up as they walk down the isle, I get so many photos of bridesmaids who never look up and all you see is hair and now face.
+Once the bride starts walking down the aisle, I will be at the front, photographing the bride as she walks as well as tries and gets the groom’s reaction.
+To help me get both if the bride has a very short aisle to walk down, try not to run down that aisle.
+Give everyone time to look at your beautiful gown and appreciate the moment.
+Also, ask your bridesmaids to look up as they walk down the aisle, I get so many photos of bridesmaids who never look up and all you see is hair and no face.

 Most of the time Couples will tell me 30 minutes is too long, they don’t have that many family members.
 I would rather have enough time than accidentally too little.

-Getting everyone at the right place usually takes time.
+Getting everyone to be in the right place usually takes time.
 There is always someone who didn’t know they were supposed to be in the photos.
 Or one member has another idea of who needs to be in a quick photo as well.